ClojureBridgeLondon/workshop-content-gitbook/introduction.md

 ### Exercises

-Exercises are denoted by using the Note `callout` plugin for github.
+Exercises are denoted by using the Note [callout plugin](https://www.npmjs.com/package/gitbook-plugin-callouts) for gitbook.
 Exercises look like:

 > #### Note::Create a Clojure project
 > Use the Leiningen tool to create a project called **clojure-is-awesomenessness**

-There are other `callout` box styles available, including: Info, Hint, Warning, Tag, Comment, Success, Caution, Quote and Danger.
+There are other [callout](https://www.npmjs.com/package/gitbook-plugin-callouts) styles available, including: Info, Hint, Warning, Tag, Comment, Success, Caution, Quote and Danger.

 ### Answers